 Each entry in the 12-coin program showcases a different animal from around the world, engraved and colored to photorealistic effect.
 All come in the Austrian Mint’s Special Uncirculated finish – essentially a “first strike”-quality coin that is individually handled and inspected.

-The second issue in the series–2017’s The Tiger–will be released on February 22.
+The second issue in the series–2017’s The Tiger–was released on February 22.

 A section of the coin’s field under the boa and to the left of the seated tiger is delineated by the negative outline of jungle grass.
 In this empty space is the word TIGER.
 On the apparently bare ground beneath the tiger’s feet is the year 2017.
 Both inscriptions are rendered in a clean, almost austere modern-looking font.